 4. Update Music App and MacOS

-When the Apple Music Keeps Quitting Unexpectedly on Mac, MacBook, you should make sure the macOS and Music App both are compatible with each other.
-Apparently, while updating the macOS, all the default Apple Apps, including Apple Music, updates automatically.
-But still, check for the updates of the Apple Music app manually even after updating the Mac.
+If Apple Music keeps quitting unexpectedly on your Mac or MacBook, make sure your macOS and the Music app are compatible with each other.
+Usually, when you update macOS, all the built-in Apple apps — including Apple Music — get updated automatically.
+Still, it’s a good idea to manually check for updates to the Music app even after updating your Mac.

 1. Click on the Apple Logo on a Mac computer.